 Councillors must provide a report to an Ordinary Council meeting within sixty (60) days of return for any interstate and international travel.

 The Audit and Risk Committee are provided a copy of each monthly report, and will determine the frequency of internal audits and other reviews.

 Gifts and Hospitality

-The City of Port Phillip Councillor Gift and Hospitality Policy (PDF 338 KB) was adopted at the 21 April 2021 Council Meeting which outlines the administrative, procedural and reporting requirements for declaring gifts that are below the threshold for disclosure in a personal interests return.
+The City of Port Phillip Councillor Gift and Hospitality Policy (PDF 338 KB) was adopted on 21 April 2021.
+The policy outlines the administrative, procedural and reporting requirements for declaring gifts that are below the threshold for disclosure in a personal interests return.

 It further aims to provide transparent and accountable practices to maintain the community’s confidence that public resources are being used responsibly and appropriately and that Council makes decisions free of favouritism, influence and conflicts of interest.

 The Councillor Gift and Hospitality Register is updated quarterly and contains the details of all gifts accepted.

 Managing conflicts of interest is about ensuring the integrity and transparency of decision-making.
 Staff and Councillors hold positions of public trust and should work to serve the interests of the community.